An excerpt from a longer short story.

-The Camp Fire had devoured his family—mother, father, & dog all found scorched to death along the Skyway in the old Ford F-150.
+The Arcadia Fire had devoured his family—mother, father, & dog all found scorched to death along the Skyrim Route in the old Ford F-150.
 His grandmother among the missing.
 Hector had watched the news, helpless, from the barracks in Bagram as his hometown and everything he knew exploded in mountains of flame.
-Discharged from the service, he’d inherited seventy acres of ashes on the edge of mortally wounded town, a graveyard of crumbling foundations, and a life without connections.
-His few friends from high school, equally traumatized, had moved on with their young families, chasing jobs, or just too busy to get together when he’d called.
+Discharged from the service, he’d inherited seventy acres of ashes on the edge of a mortally wounded town, a graveyard of crumbling foundations, and a life without connection.
+His few friends from high school, equally dislodged, had moved on with their young families, chasing jobs, or just too busy to get together when he’d called.
 He reflected, as he walked, on the nature of these relationships, how—once uprooted—they cannot grow again in the same way.
 Joining the service had been the act of a bewildered teen.
 Leaving the military as soon as he was able, the act of a wiser, tempered man.
 He didn’t know what he would do next, but Hector hoped that visiting the oak might giving him some sense of normalcy, or home, or a jumping off point for the next move.
-His mother and grandmother had treated the old tree as a revered elder, one of the family, and made frequent pilgrimages themselves to “talk to the tree” when they didn’t know what to do.
+His mother and grandmother had talked about the old tree as a revered elder, one of the family, and made frequent pilgrimages themselves to “talk to Grandmother Oak” when they didn’t know what to do.

 The Hooker Oak, down in the valley, had been a famous tree for its size, but Hector’s father had stood beneath its branches as a young man, and had proudly declared their own Grandmother Oak to be twice as large.
 No one knew, for certain, how old the tree was.
 No forestry student from Chico State had bored into its trunk to count the rings, no placards had been placed, no parking lot for visitors.
-Only this: one single, difficult foot path traveled by Hector since he was a boy, and his grandfathers before him, extending back into the murk of history.
+Its only access was this: one single, difficult foot path traveled by Hector since he was a boy, and his grandfathers before him, extending back into the murk of history.
 As a child, his family would picnic in the valley every year, spread a blanket between the roots, sharing wine and food beneath the cathedral of branches, and Hector hoped that one day he would bring his own children here to do the same.
-Though all else was gone, the fire maps seemed to show that the secret valley of the oak had been spared.
+Though all else was gone, the fire maps hadn’t extended quite to the oak’s valley, and Hector hoped it might have been spared.

-At the end of the narrow rock alley, Hector blinked, eyes bedazzled by the burst of open sunlight in the valley of the oak, where there should have been only dappled shade.
+At the end of the narrow rock alley, he blinked, eyes bedazzled by the burst of open sunlight in the valley of the oak, where there should have been only dappled shade.